DeFi-Kai/raptr_tla_spec_turbin3/README.md

 2. Liveness - the system eventually does something good and it continues to make progress.
 3. Fault tolerance - measures how many failures or malicious nodes a system can handle while still maintaining safety and liveness (N = 3f + 1).

+- **If two quorums overlap in ≥ 1 honest node, they can’t certify conflicting values.**
+- **If a quorum commits a value, every later quorum must extend or include it.**
+- **If the leader eventually behaves and messages get through, a quorum forms and finalizes something.**

 ## RAPTR Consensus Summary

 RAPTR achieves agreement through a **prefix voting mechanism**, allowing consensus to progress even when some data is unavailable.
 Consensus proceeds in rounds, with each replica advancing based on a valid entry reason.